Who Was Mary Ann Shadd Cary?

-Born in Delaware in 1823, abolitionist Mary Ann Shadd Cary became the first female African-American newspaper editor in North America when she started the black newspaper The Provincial Freemen.
+Abolitionist Mary Ann Shadd Cary became the first female African American newspaper editor in North America when she started the black newspaper The Provincial Freemen.
 Later in life, she became the second African-American woman in the United States to earn a law degree.

 Shadd Cary was educated at a Quaker school in Pennsylvania, and she later started her own school for African Americans.
 After the passage of the Fugitive Slave Law, she went to Canada with one of her brothers.
 Not long after, the entire Shadd family moved there.
 In 1852, Shadd Cary wrote a report encouraging other African Americans to make the trek north to Canada.